kkrt-labs/keth/README.md

 containing it.
 You can also update this to load only when you enter the keth directory.

+Additionally, you can set the `LOG_FORMAT` environment variable to control the output format of logs from the Rust components.
+Supported values are:
+- `plain` (default): Human-readable, colored log output.
+- `json`: Structured JSON logging, useful to be stored.

 ### Running tests

 ```bash